studiochampgauche/headless-react-wordpress-boilerplate/README.md

 > [!WARNING]
 > v4 is not a continuation of v3 but a breaking change with a new headless ecosystem.
 If you need v3, [Download here](https://archives.champgauche.studio/wordpress-boilerplate-v3.zip)

+## What's next for the boilerplate?
+- Audio downloading
+- Medias caching
+- Favicon management via backend
+- Open Graph Image management via backend: actually, you can manage it globally from the frontend, and you can manage it specifically for individual pages, posts and CPTs via the admin...
+We need to be able to manage the globally in the backend too.
+- Maintenance mode